Build your own Twitter Bot with Kotlin

 /**

-* Reads all tweets from `tweets.txt` file under resources
+* Reads all tweets from the `tweets.txt` file in the resources

-* directory and tweet them one by one.
+* directory and tweets them one by one with a delay between each.

 */